 Search Engine Optimization is a service that pretty much all of our clients want, need or expect at some point in time.
 Over the years, I have gained extensive experience and knowledge from working with different types of strategies… and here are some of my thoughts on that topic.

 Everybody wants to be #1 on google’s SERP (search engine results page).
 But there can be only one, of course, and the more websites vie for that placement, the harder it becomes to get there.
-I’m stating the obvious here but it helps to think about that fact when deciding on your SEO strategy.
-And there are plenty of strategies, some proven and some not, including “white hat SEO” and “black hat SEO”.
-But I believe there’s only one sure-file strategy that works well and it is called “authoritative content”.
-It is, in fact, not much of a strategy but a process.
-And it comes from Google itself, which says “Don’t optimize your website for search engines.
-Optimize it for your visitors.”
+I’m stating the obvious here but it helps to think about that fact when developing your SEO strategy.
+And there are plenty of strategies, some proven and legit, others not so much.
+We used to differentiate between “white hat” and “black hat” SEO but Google et al have become smarter and I’d argue that, nowadays, there’s no such thing as hacking search engine results.

 Don’t optimize your website for search engines.
 Optimize it for your visitors.
 GOOGLE